Kodak DC Series: Kodak DC20

 There were several add-on lenses released for the Kodak DC20.
 These included a macro adapter, a telephoto converter, and a wide-angle converter from Tiffen.
 These were clip-on lenses since the original lens had no thread.
 There was also an add-on photo flash unit made by Kodak.

 Kodak DC25

 The Kodak DC25 was released about the same time as the Kodak DC20.
-They used the same 493x373 pixel CCD sensor and 47 mm-equivalent lens.
+They used the same 493×373 pixel CCD sensor and 47 mm-equivalent lens.
 They also shared a similar form factor and shape.
-However the DC25 was considerably larger than the DC20 because it carried an LC display for picture review.
-Moreover, the Kodak DC25 was among the first cameras to have a PCMCIA slot to support CompactFlash cards for external storage.
+However the DC25 was considerably larger than the DC20 because it included an LC display for picture review.
+Moreover, the Kodak DC25 was among the first cameras to have a PCMCIA slot to support CompactFlash cards (branded "Picture Card") for external storage.
 It did not support the JPEG image file format, storing images in Kodak's proprietary K25 file format instead, as the JPEG image standard was very new and still under development at the time the camera was being designed.